JunyiJ/ProteinFoldingClassifier/README.md

 ## Aim

-Function of proteins greatly depend on their dynamic structural changes, also known as folding process.
+Function of proteins greatly depend on their dynamic structural changes, also known as folding.
-The dynamic protein folding process can be studied using single-molecule force spectrometry.
+The dynamic protein folding can be studied using single-molecule force spectrometry.
 Basically, this single-molecule method allows us to hold two ends of a single protein molecule.
-We can apply force to unfold the protein by pulling two ends and allow protein to spontaneouly refold by relax two ends.
+We can apply force to unfold the protein by pulling two ends of the protein and allow protein to spontaneouly refold by relaxing.
 We record **force** and **extension** in this process, which tells us the stability and folding status of the protein.

-When protein is structured, the distance (**extension**) between two pulling ends are smaller compared to unstructured protein.
+When protein is structured, the distance (**extension**) between two pulling ends are smaller compared to unstructured protein (see the following figure).

 <img src=https://github.com/JunyiJ/ProteinFoldingClassifier/blob/master/other/Optical_tweezer_figure.png width="450">

 In single-molecule force spectrometry study, noise to signal ratio can be very high.
 In other words, only 30%~50% collected signals are from protein folding and the rest signals are non-specific signals.
 Manually going through the signals can be